-In the light of recent media reports related to ‘selebs’ tax affiars and their use of K2, icebreaker and other ‘legal’ tax avoidance schemes, some accountants may find the ten facts highlighted below to be of value.
+In the light of media reports related to ‘selebs’ tax affairs and their use of K2, icebreaker and other ‘legal’ tax avoidance schemes, some accountants may find the ten facts highlighted below to be of value.

 As I explained in my last blogpost, (“Why weren’t all accountants promoting those tax schemes?“) the media reports are misleading when they imply that structured schemes are pretty straightforward or ‘easy’.
 The only other people who perpetuate this myth are either investing a fortune in developing the schemes or earning a commission by promoting them.
 Either way they can hardly be relied on to be objective.

 Implicit in most of the recent media reports about the use of ‘abusive’ tax avoidance schemes is the idea that they are only for the wealthiest of taxpayers.
 This is partly due to the level of fees payable before a client can utilise the scheme.
 Leaving this to one side there are ten things accountants need to understand and remember about tax avoidance schemes:

 - Accountants should only promote such schemes if they are comfortable doing so and are confident that they understand ALL of the risks and consequences for their clients;

 - Accountants do NOT have to advocate structured tax avoidance schemes;